-- If it is impossible to start qualifying competition due to inclement weather highest rank athletes according to the acceptance list will be moved in to the main draw. - If a qualifying event is cancelled after having commenced due to weather or unavoidable circumstances, the highest ranked athletes remaining in the event (i.e. based on seed ranking), taking into account the results of all completed matches before the cancellation, will be moved into the main draw. - If any athletes have actually qualified before the cancellation of the qualifying event, they must be included in the athletes who are moved into the main draw.
+- If it is impossible to start qualifying competition due to inclement weather, the highest rank athletes according to the original acceptance list will be moved in to the main draw; - If a qualifying event is cancelled after having commenced, the highest ranked athletes remaining in the event (i.e. based on seed ranking) taking into account the results of all completed matches before the cancellation, will be moved into the main draw. - If any athletes have actually qualified before the cancellation of the qualifying event, they must be included in the athletes who are moved into the main draw.